 Awards, Best Use & Distinctions

-General garden and landscape use; perennial border; deer resistant.
+BeeLoved®; Best Cut®; general garden and landscape use; perennial border; cut flower garden; attracts pollinators and honey bees; deer resistant.

 Basic Growing Requirements